-Grading Justification Status & Management Intrusive Damaging to Does not fulfil criteria for local or State listing. the item's Demolish/remove when the opportunity arises while heritage ensuring there are no adverse impacts on the significance significance. of other more significant components.
+Grading Justification Status & Management Intrusive Damaging to the item's heritage significance.
+Does not fulfil criteria for local or State listing.
+Demolish/remove when the opportunity arises while ensuring there are no adverse impacts on the significance of other more significant components.
 Components that are actively contributing to the physical deterioration of components of higher significance should be removed as a matter of priority.